TrellixVulnTeam/chromium-infra_OF7I/go/README.md

 ### Quick Setup

-If you are on Linux you can run the [quicksetup script](quicksetup.sh) like so:
+If you are on Linux you can run the [quicksetup script](quicksetup.sh) (instead of the above) like so:

 ```shell
 cd /where/you/want/source/code